Wednesday, March 18, 2026

 Some people wonder why I don't post more often on this blog.

-But clearly there are audiences for all types of content, including grievances.
+Clearly there are audiences for all types of content, including grievances.

 Like much of the Internet, Mormon Stories and other "grievance grifter" podcasts profit by confirming the biases of their viewers, who are eager to find others who share their grievances.
 It's a great business model because there are people with grievances in every organization (work, religion, politics, science, NGOs, etc.), so there is no end of content and audiences to consume it.